indieocean/TiFramework/README.md

 * **`OOP`**: The end goal is not to just have a few wrapper methods that allow others to chain UI objects together but to have an OO framework which can be used for an entire app.
 This includes things as models, controllers, event driven, etc.

+* **`Remove barrier to entry`**: The Titanium API is a really simple concept but some people have a difficult time getting their head wrapped around the concepts.
+This library is meant to lessen the learning curve and barrier to entry.

 If you want to make it better
 -----------------------------
 I'm definitely not the smartest on Github so if you see a way to make the framework much better, add more functionality, etc.  Please contribute!
 As the framework grows I'd love to post some info on best practices, proper naming and coding conventions, etc.  This thing will evolve as long as others are contributing and helping improve it!